ebuchman/blog/content/posts/coins-history.md

 In the 11th and 12th centuries, the coinage continued to diverge.
-By the early 12th century, Europe was experiencing bullion famine, amplified greatly by the crusades.
+By the early 12th century, Europe was experiencing bullion famine, amplified greatly by the first two Crusades.
 But major new sources of silver were about to be discovered in a series of mines centered around Prague.
 It began in the 1160s with Freiberg, or "free mountain" (alluding to the freedoms granted to the miners), a town set up in the eastern end of the Holy Roman Empire created to exploit the newfound silver.
 Freiberg was followed by mines in Bohemia to the south-east, at Jihlava, and then Kutna Hora.
 Around the same time that this silver was being found in the Empire and in Bohemia, silver was also being found in Italy, first in Tuscany, and later and more significantly in Sardinia.
 Silver was mined more